LiskArchive/lisk-legacy-docs/introduction.md

 ### Automatic notification

-Lisk Hub has a built in notification system to alert you when a new version is available:
+Lisk Hub has a built-in notification system to alert you when a new version is available:

 ![update_available.png](assets/update_available.png "update_available.png")